caiges/trekker/README.md

 );
 ```

-I generally use a three digit padded prefix to control execution order but you could also use a timestamp or date.
+I use a three digit padded prefix to control execution order but you could also use a timestamp or date.

 To run all of the migrations, use the migrate command: